Chubby Buddy: Tommy’s Dog (with dognitude and dognity) Quote: “Dog is I, and Dog I am.”

 Tommy Tool was sitting in his front porch, practicing his animal listening skills.
 The birds said flirtatious things to each other that were so daring he could not believe it.
 Maybe that’s the whole point of their chirping to begin with, he reasoned.
 The earthworks cursed like construction workers.
 Termites spoke too softly to be properly perceived, but he could somewhat catch their chorus hum behind the walls and wooden floors.
 The squirrel running around the neighbor’s front yard by the big tree spoke pure paranoid madness as he twitched his head left and right frantically; he swore everything was out to get him (a few moments later a falcon almost got a hold of him).
 As far as Tommy knew, only the homeless dogs spoke with decorum, as they strode with a ballad in their little barks, chronicling their resilience towards obstacles and recounting the tales of legendary street dogs that they have registered in permanent memory, asserting their self-determination in poetic song.
 All dogs like to tell tales, and chase them, Tommy introspected.

 Why doesn’t my dog sing epic poetry?
 Tommy wondered.
 In either case, Tommy got a notepad and pencil, and took careful notes of what his dog had to say.
 His dog, Chubby Buddy, was a short, white/brown bulldog.
-Chubby had no idea his owner could understand what he said, and so he spoke, as though to himself, or even to an unseen audience, as he stared at the street with a philosophical air, and uttered the following:
+Chubby had no idea his owner could understand what he said, and so he spoke, as though to himself, or even to an unseen audience, as he stared at the street with a philosophical air, and growled the following:

 “I am the dog of the house, and that comes with many responsibilities.
 Among those is keeping my house safe, and I take that job very seriously.
 Everyone who walks through those doors must go through a background check.
 I smell their backside from the ground up, making sure to register their identity.
 My people’s food must be safe, so every time someone eats, I demand a portion to taste, by whimpering and shifting my body weight when they say “sit”, so that I may check for poison.
 Whether or not they are grateful for it, I will never know.